 Mistakes You Should Avoid

-Remember, you are trying to convince the interviewer that you want this job and want to be with that company, so avoid these mistakes when answering “Why did you apply for this job?”
+Remember, you are trying to convince the interviewer that you want this job at this company, so avoid these mistakes when answering “Why did you apply for this job?”